BlueBrain/Currentscape/README.rst

 Currentscape figures plot the percentage of inward and outward ionic membrane currents, the total inward and outward currents, as well as the voltage in function of time.
-This is useful to see what current plays a role at any given time, and check in depth the currents dynamics.
+It allows the modellers to see which currents play a role at any given time, and check in depth the currents dynamics.

 .. image:: doc/source/images/plot.png